biencarlovilla/Code-Refractor/README.md

 I changed the division tag to a header tag in line 11

 ## Section
+* I changed the division tag to section tag in line 28
 * I changed the division tag to section tag in line 30
 * I changed the division tag to section tag in line 56